 cmd2 adds the option of making this history persistent via optional arguments to cmd2.Cmd.init().
-If you pass a filename in the persistent_history_file argument, the contents of cmd2.Cmd.history will be pickled into that history file.
-We chose to use pickle instead of plain text so that we can save the results of parsing all the commands.
+If you pass a filename in the persistent_history_file argument, the contents of cmd2.Cmd.history will be written as compressed JSON to that history file.
+We chose this format instead of plain text to preserve the complete cmd2.Statement object for each command.